menu

 Overview

 Woonsocket is a tiny city located in the state of South Dakota.
 With a population of 648 people and just one neighborhood, Woonsocket is the 109th largest community in South Dakota.
-Much of the housing stock in Woonsocket was built prior to World War II, making it one of the older and more historic cities in the country.
+Woonsocket has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-When you are in Woonsocket, you'll notice that it is more blue-collar than most other communities in America.
-36.65% of Woonsocket’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Woonsocket is generally considered to be a blue-collar town.
+36.65% of the Woonsocket workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Woonsocket is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Woonsocket who work in office and administrative support (21.43%), sales jobs (7.14%), and teaching (6.21%).

 Setting & Lifestyle